Yepkio/labbehavior/README.md

 # labbehavior
-A scientometric dataset of laboratory behavior studies
+A scientometric dataset of laboratory behavior studies.